Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Check Price – Shop Coffee

 Personally, I wish they’d release a single boiler version of the Silvia, with the factory installed PID, with the shot timer, and without the small-dog sized hex bolt.
-That version could probably have been spoken about as the Silvia Pro.
+That version could probably have been known as the Silvia Pro.
 What they’ve released as the Silvia Pro bares only aesthetic similarity to the Silvia.

 To call this the Silvia Pro is like Ford releasing the Ford Fiesta, and then calling the Kuga the “Fiesta Pro”.
 They’re clearly completely different machines.